ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 The dataset GSE159717 involves RNA Sequencing on samples of human pancreatic islet cells obtained from patients diagnosed with COVID-19.
 This study was conducted by Müller and colleagues involving Ulm University Medical Center, Ulm, Germany and multiple institutions.
 Please check this link (https://pubmed.ncbi.nlm.nih.gov/33536639/) for the full affiliation list.

-Citation: Müller JA, Groß R, Conzelmann C, Krüger J, Merle U, Steinhart J, Weil T, Koepke L, Bozzo CP, Read C, Fois G, Eiseler T, Gehrmann J, van Vuuren J, Wessbecher IM, Frick M, Costa IG, Breunig M, Grüner B, Peters L, Schuster M, Liebau S, Seufferlein T, Stenger S, Stenzinger A, MacDonald PE, Kirchhoff F, Sparrer KMJ, Walther P, Lickert H, Barth TFE, Wagner M, Münch J, Heller S, Kleger A. SARS-CoV-2 infects and replicates in cells of the human endocrine and exocrine pancreas.
-Nat Metab.
+***Citation**: Müller JA, Groß R, Conzelmann C, Krüger J, Merle U, Steinhart J, Weil T, Koepke L, Bozzo CP, Read C, Fois G, Eiseler T, Gehrmann J, van Vuuren J, Wessbecher IM, Frick M, Costa IG, Breunig M, Grüner B, Peters L, Schuster M, Liebau S, Seufferlein T, Stenger S, Stenzinger A, MacDonald PE, Kirchhoff F, Sparrer KMJ, Walther P, Lickert H, Barth TFE, Wagner M, Münch J, Heller S, Kleger A. **SARS-CoV-2 infects and replicates in cells of the human endocrine and exocrine pancreas.** Nat Metab.
 2021 Feb;3(2):149-165. doi: 10.1038/s42255-021-00347-1.
 Epub 2021 Feb 3.
-PMID: 33536639.
+PMID: 33536639.*

 COVID was initially considered an exclusive lung disease.
 However, as the infection spread and cases increased, evidences from clinical and experimental studies show that the virus damages other organs such as kidneys, heart, brain, gastrointestinal and endocrine organs.

 In this study, the researchers focused on SARS-Cov-2 infection in the pancreas.
 The pancreas is an organ located in the abdomen that aids in conversion of food to energy.
 It has:
-• Exocrine function: It releases digestive enzymes in the small intestine to help break down the food into fats, carbohydrates and proteins.
+ * Exocrine function: It releases digestive enzymes in the small intestine to help break down the food into fats, carbohydrates and proteins.
-• Endocrine function: It releases hormones such as insulin and glucagon into the bloodstream that helps maintain optimal blood sugar levels.
+ * Endocrine function: It releases hormones such as insulin and glucagon into the bloodstream that helps maintain optimal blood sugar levels.

 Multiple studies showed a connection between COVID infection and poor pancreatic function.
-• Pre-existing diabetes increased the risk of developing SARS-Cov-2 infection; it required intensive treatment and was associated with increasing mortality.
+ * Pre-existing diabetes increased the risk of developing SARS-Cov-2 infection; it required intensive treatment and was associated with increasing mortality.
-• SARS-Cov-2 infection affected the exocrine function of the pancreas leading to pancreatitis (severe inflammation of pancreas), pancreatic enlargement and abnormal levels of digestive enzymes in the patients.
+ * SARS-Cov-2 infection affected the exocrine function of the pancreas leading to pancreatitis (severe inflammation of pancreas), pancreatic enlargement and abnormal levels of    digestive enzymes in the patients.
-• Increased blood sugar levels was observed in patients with type2 diabetes and SARS-Cov-2 infection
+ * Increased blood sugar levels was observed in patients with type2 diabetes and SARS-Cov-2 infection
-• Ketoacidosis (increase in ketone levels due to low insulin levels which makes the blood acidic) was observed in diabetic and non-diabetic patients with SARS-Cov-2 infection
+ * Ketoacidosis (increase in ketone levels due to low insulin levels which makes the blood acidic) was observed in diabetic and non-diabetic patients with SARS-Cov-2 infection
-• New onset of type I diabetes in the absence of autoantibodies following SARS-Cov-2 infection was observed.
+ * New onset of type I diabetes in the absence of autoantibodies following SARS-Cov-2 infection was observed.

 SARS-Cov-2 might trigger beta-cell injury (cells responsible for production of insulin) either by disrupting immune function or by directly interrupting beta cell function.
 The researchers pointed out that several cellular factors or proteins expressed on target cells could be responsible for entry of SARS-Cov-2 in pancreatic cells that lead to subsequent destruction.
 These factors include:
-• angiotensin-converting enzyme 2 (ACE2): protein that affects blood sugar levels and blood pressure and it also serves as a receptor for SARS-Cov-2 viral entry.
+* **angiotensin-converting enzyme 2 (ACE2)**: protein that affects blood sugar levels and blood pressure and it also serves as a receptor for SARS-Cov-2 viral entry.
-• transmembrane serine protease 2 (TMPRSS2): protein that is expressed on cells of multiple organs that assists in breakdown of proteins which has multiple implications in body functions such as immune function and allergies, development of prostate cancer and influencing exocrine function of the pancreas.
+* **transmembrane serine protease 2 (TMPRSS2)** : protein that is expressed on cells of multiple organs that assists in breakdown of proteins which has multiple implications in body functions such as immune function and allergies, development of prostate cancer and influencing exocrine function of the pancreas.
 TMPRSS2 also assists in viral entry and spread.

 To examine the possible mechanism of viral entry and eventual disturbance of pancreatic function, the researchers conducted the multiple experimental studies; however, we will be focussing on RNA sequencing analysis on uninfected and infected (with or without remdesivir), cultured human islets from two donors utilised in the above mentioned study.
 Expression profiling libraries were sequenced on a HiSeq 4000 instrument (Illumina) in 50-bp, single-end mode.